COLUMN: Ghostly happenings in Englewood

 Karin’s mother, Lillian, hired a woman who lived close by to wash and iron their clothes.
 One day when she came to pick up the clothes, Lillian inquired about the little boy who seemed to be roaming around alone at all hours of the night singing.

-The washerwoman, sat down, and after shedding some tears, admitted it was her little boy.
+The woman sat down and, after shedding some tears, admitted it was her little boy.
 He had the most perfect voice, didn’t he, she said.
 He was only 9, and he loved those church songs.

 Strangely enough, here is another tale about ghostly singing from the same neighborhood.